 Recipe adapted from my buckwheat pancakes.

-How to make your own buttermilk: measure 1 tablespoon + ¾ teaspoon vinegar into a 2-cup capacity liquid measuring cup.
-Pour in any variety of low fat milk until you reach the 1 and ¼ cups line (any variety of low fat milk should do—almond, soy, rice, low fat coconut).
+How to make your own buttermilk: Measure 1 tablespoon + ¾ teaspoon vinegar into a 2-cup capacity liquid measuring cup.
+Pour in any variety of milk until you reach the 1 and ¼ cups line (regular cow’s milk, almond, soy, oat, rice, low-fat coconut milk should all work).
 Let the “buttermilk” rest for 5 minutes before using.

 Make it dairy free: Make your own buttermilk with non-dairy milk and use coconut oil instead of butter.